Skip to content

 How does it work?

 This is for the curious minds who want to know how next-yak works under the hood and it's not necessary to understand it in order to use it.
+A live playground to see the code transformation can be found here.

 The basics